Cape Verde water sports: Top five activities

 On Boa Vista, Cabral Beach is the top venue for surfers, while novice windsurfers should stick to the calm of Sal Rei Bay.
 Kite fanatics should choose the aptly-named Kite Beach on Sal: there are no schools there, but you can rent equipment in Santa Maria and pile into a taxi.

 5. Marine life

 If you prefer to stay dry while enjoying Cape Verde water sports there are plenty of water-based pleasures to enjoy, centred largely around the country's rich marine life.
 On Sal, a glass-bottomed boat will take you to see reefs, fish, shipwrecks, and even a bizarre statue of Christ which lies six metres down.
 Alternatively, take advantage of peak whale-watching season in March and April, when sightings of humpback whales off Boa Vista are virtually guaranteed.

 If you simply can't bear to leave the shore, watching loggerhead turtles laying their eggs in the sands between July and October is a breath-taking sight.
 Go with one of the conservation groups on Boa Vista and Sal that organise visits - avoid unofficial, self-styled 'guides' who don't always have the turtles' best interests at heart.

 If you feel inspired to try your hand at Cape Verde water sports, don't miss the first part of our guide, An introduction to Cape Verde, or the final instalment which takes a look at things to do in Cape Verde from hiking to history.
-You can also browse the latest holiday deals with the likes of Thomson and lastminute.com to ensure you get the best deal before booking.
+You can also browse the latest holiday deals with the likes of TUI and lastminute.com to ensure you get the best deal before booking.

 Get FREE travel offers